SifexPro/sifexpro/README.md

 # About Me

 I'm Sifex, a 20-year-old French-Russian developer based in Paris.
-I'm passionate about coding and have a diverse programming background, including C, C++, Python, and web development (PHP, HTML, JavaScript).
+I'm passionate about coding and have a diverse programming background, including C, C++, Rust, Solidity, Python, web development (PHP, HTML, JavaScript), ...

 - :fr::ru: **Background**: My dual heritage from France and Russia has enriched my problem-solving skills and creativity.